Crisp on the outside and moist in the middle, this sweet potato burger has a wonderful earthy flavor from rosemary & paprika.

-Because there are just 2 of us, I made half of the recipe that I listed below.
+Because there are just 2 of us, I made half the recipe that I listed below.
 Later that week, I made this hummus with the leftover 1/2 sweet potato mash… which by no coincidence resembles the flavors in this burger because they happened to be the ingredients I had around.
 Hey, cook once eat twice, right?

 Adapted from Healthy.
 Happy.
 Life.

-- 1 sweet potato
+- 1 sweet potato, baked, peeled, and mashed

-- ⅓ block of extra firm tofu (from a 14 oz package)
+- ⅓ block of extra-firm tofu (from a 14 oz package)